OsiriX HD is an application written for iOS devices.

 More informations about iOS File Sharing is available here.

-You can use OsiriX as an application helper for other applications installed on your iOS device.
+You can use OsiriX HD as an application helper for other applications installed on your iOS device.

 Currently there are four MIME types supported: